Mexico City plastic bag ban to take residents back in time

 “I don’t know why, but sometimes we need a little more pressure in order to take action,” Hernández said, noting the bag ban “is an invitation, a provocation to rethink they way we consume”.

-Laredo thinks the law may be imperfect, but worth it.
+Loredo thinks the law may be imperfect, but worth it.

 “I think that in some way this is a responsible strategy, to introduce us to some more appropriate method of consumption,” he said.
 “In the end, they (plastic bags) are something that pollute and hurt the environment.”